emilsoman/cloudster/README.md

         app_server.template

-Cloudster can also do things on the AWS Cloud :
+Cloudster can also interact with the provisioned AWS Cloud :

 - Provision the stack :